morrownr/USB-WiFi/README.md

 ### Single Band USB WiFi Adapters (2.4GHz only) that are supported with Linux ```in-kernel``` drivers

-Note: Keeping an inexpensive single band adapter that is supported by in-kernel drivers in your toolkit can save a lot of trouble as it will allow you to have a termporary connection to download and install system updates and drivers for other adapters.
+Note: Keeping an inexpensive single band adapter that is supported by in-kernel drivers in your toolkit can save a lot of trouble as it will allow you to have a  connection during installation of your Linux distribution and it can provide temporary interest access in case you have problems with a wired connection or you have problems with an adapter that needs an out-of-kernel driver.
+I keep a couple of small,low cost, single band adapters.
+One I keep at home and the other goes on the road with my laptop.
+These adapters have proved to come in handy many times.

 #### N300 - USB 2